TAUSystems/TauOpt/README.md

 Before TauOpt executes the target code, it modifies the source code (e.g., input files) between runs as follows:

-a) Read the files individually, as specified in the configuration file.
+1. Read the files individually, as specified in the configuration file.
-b) Find matching strings (variable names a prefix), and replaced them with numerical values.
+2. Find matching strings (variable names a prefix), and replaced them with numerical values.

 It then compiles the target code and runs the executable based on the configured settings.

 ## Writing a Configuration File
 The configuration file is a Python script that contains variables, dictionaries, and functions.
 Together, they shape the behavior of TauOpt and define how it interacts with the target code.
 For an example, refer to '/examples/test_project/test_config.py'

 A complete list of configuration properties can be found in 'src/config/config.py'.
 Variables, dictionaries, and functions defined in user-provided configuration files override objects with similar names in 'src/config/config.py'.